traefik/traefik/docs/content/providers/consul-catalog.md

 _Optional_

-`ca` is the path to the certificate authority used for the secure connection to Consul Catalog, defaults to the system bundle.
+`ca` is the path to the certificate authority used for the secure connection to Consul Catalog, it defaults to the system bundle.

 ```yaml tab="File (YAML)"
 providers: